fmdallafontana/Getting-and-Cleaning-Data---Course-Project/CodeBook.md

 # Code Book

-This file describes the variables, the data, and the transformations or work that have been performed to clean up the data.
+This file describes the variables, the data, and the transformations and work that have been performed to clean up the data.

 ### Raw data set collection